Oshō: Sōtō Zen

 In Sōtō Zen, to become an oshō, teacher, two more steps are to be taken after dharma transmission, namely ten-e and zuise.

 Ten-e means "to turn the robe":

 Unsui (training monks) are allowed to wear only black robes and black o-kesa [...]
 [T]en-e is the point in the career of a Soto monk when you are finally allowed to wear a yellow-brown robe.

 After zuise one becomes an oshō, whereafter one may become the resident priest in one's own temple.
 Hereby one can gain the highest rank:

 After you become the head priest at your own temple and hold a practice period there for the first time (with one student acting as the shuso), you will finally reach the highest rank of dai-osho.

 To supervise the training of monks, further qualifications are necessary:

 The relatively low status of dharma transmission means that in and of itself it does not qualify one to accept students or to train disciples.
 According to the regulations, Zen students should be supervised only by a teacher who has attained supervisory certification (i.e. sanzen dōjō shike status), that is, someone who in the popular literature might be called a Zen master.
 To attain supervisory certification requires not just high ecclesiastical grades and dharma seniority but also at least three years' experience as an assistant supervisor at a specially designated training hall (tokubetsu sōdō), during which time one undergoes an apprenticeship.

-Bhagwan Shree Rajneesh
+Rajneesh

-The term became well known in the West when Bhagwan Shree Rajneesh started to call himself Osho.
+The term became well known in the West when Rajneesh began calling himself Osho.